GenericName192/TaskFlow/README.md

 https://www.youtube.com/watch?v=RxUc6ZWwgfw - showed me how to use session storage allowing me to save the chatbots chat history.

 Documentation

 https://docs.djangoproject.com/en/5.2/ref/models/querysets/ - Django documentation was very useful for a few different sections.

 W3schools

 https://www.w3schools.com/python/python_lists_comprehension.asp - reminder on how list comprehension works

 Old projects

 https://github.com/GenericName192/CI-hackathon-chatbot - reminder of how to do some the JS.

+hugging face course

+https://huggingface.co/learn/agents-course/unit0/introduction - I started doing this during the course and referenced back to it during the project.

 ## Tech